jokerwyt/Pintos/docs/p3a.md

 >the page during the eviction process?
 How do you avoid a race
 >between P evicting Q's frame and Q faulting the page back in?

-P will acquire Q's VM lock first and install an SPT pointer to Q's PTE.
-After that, A page fault may be triggered by any access to this page from Q, but it will block until it gains its VM lock, before which P will complete the eviction process and release Q's VM lock.
+P will acquire Q's VM lock first and install an SPT pointer to Q's PTE, preventing Q from accessing this page.
+After that, A page fault may be triggered by any access to this page from Q, but it will block until it gains its VM lock, before which P will complete the eviction process and release Q's VM lock, which allows Q to fault the page back.